THE SCHOOLING WHIP5 months ago

 The solution to fixing your horse's 'good/bad rein' problem generally means you need to learn how to steer the horse through the shoulders, rather than thinking about neck bend or his nose.
 You need to think about both reins and the effects of his shoulder placement.
 You need to be thinking about keep the horse balanced through both shoulders, and being very careful not to over bend on a circle.
 Remember the bend for going large, or going on a 20m circle is very small indeed.
 You need to make sure that, on the rein which you previously considered 'good', you do not make the bad rein worse by creating too much bend...

-On our brand new course called The ‘How’ of Riding we break down riding into bitesize chunks.
+During our course; The 'How' of Riding, we break down riding into bite size chunks.
 One of the lessons is the turning aids and how we solve some of these problems.

 Click the button to find out more...